 Designed to take you on your next adventure on roads less traveled, the Panaracer GravelKing Mud Tire features a self-cleaning tread pattern with large, widely spaced center blocks offering an unrelenting grip in sloppy conditions.

 For the gravel rider who needs a little extra grip for roads and trails caked in mud, the GravelKing Mud will help get you through.

-With a balance of rolling efficient and tread longevity, you'll not only have a relatively fast tire but one that's long-lasting due to the ZSG Natural Compound.
+With a balance of rolling efficiency and tread longevity, you'll not only have a relatively fast tire but one that's long-lasting due to the ZSG Natural Compound.

 When you're far off the beaten path, Panaracer's Anti-Flat Class gives you more protection from pesky punctures and inconvenient flats with the tough Anti-Flat Casing.